gem/oq-engine/doc/adv-manual/event_based.rst

 Moreover, especially for old ShakeMaps, the USGS can provide them in a format that the engine cannot read.

-Thus, this feature is not expected to work in 100% of the cases.
+Thus, this feature is not expected to work in all cases.

 Extended consequences
 =====================